kpoeppel/jax_trainer/README.md

 The `trainer` section configures the `TrainerModule` and the callbacks.
 The `TrainerModule` is configured via the following options:

-- `name`: Name of the `TrainerModule` class.
+- `class_name`: Name of the `TrainerModule` class.
 Currently, the following classes are available:
   - `ImgClassifierTrainer`: Trainer for image classification tasks.
   - `TrainerModule`: Base class for implementing custom trainers.
-    For own-implemented trainers, the name of the class is the path to the class, e.g. `my_module.MyTrainer`.
+    For own-implemented trainers, the name of the class is the class_name and the class must be registered as implementing the interface TrainerModule via `compoconf`
 - `train_epochs`: Number of training epochs.
-- `seed`: Seed for the initialization, model state, etc.
 - `check_val_every_n_epoch` (optional): Number of epochs between validation checks (default: 1).
 If set to `0`, no validation is performed.
 - `debug` (optional): If `True`, the trainer is run in debug mode (default: False).
 This means that the training and validation steps are not jitted and can be easier analysed in case of an error.
 - `enable_progress_bar` (optional): If True, a progress bar is shown during training and validation (default: True).
-- `tabulate_model` (optional): If True, the model is tabulated and the result is printed to the logging file (default: True).
-- `seed_eval` (optional): Seed for the evaluation (default: 0).
-This seed is used for the validation and evaluation of the model after training.
+- `seed`: Seed for the initialization, model state, etc.
 - `log_grad_norm` (optional): If True, the gradient norm is logged during training.
+- `detect_nans` (optional): If True, the trainer will detect NaNs in the loss and gradients.
+- `num_classes` (optional): Number of classes in the dataset.
+This is only required for some trainers, such as `ImgClassifierTrainer`.
 - `logger`: Configuration of the logger.
 This is optional and in case of not being provided, a default logger is created.
 The following options are available:
-  - `class` (optional): Name of the logger class.
-The default logger is `Logger`, but can be overwritten by providing the path to a custom logger class, e.g. `my_module.MyLogger`.
   - `log_dir` (optional): Directory where the logging files are stored.
 If not provided, a default directory based on the model name and version is created.
-  - `base_log_dir` (optional): Only used if `log_dir` is None or not given.
-Base directory where the logging files are stored.
-If not provided, the default directory of `checkpoints/` is used.
-  - `logger_name` (optional): Name of the logger.
-Is appended to the `base_log_dir` with the model name if given.
-  - `tool` (optional): Name of the logging tool (default: Tensorboard).
-Currently, the following tools are available:
-    - `TensorBoard`: Logging to TensorBoard.
-    - `WandB`: Logging to Weights & Biases.
-  - `project_name` (optional): Name of the project.
-This is only used for Weights & Biases.
   - `log_steps_every` (optional): Number of training steps between logging (default: 50).
 If set to `0`, logging is only performed per epoch.
 Otherwise, both per-epoch and per-step logging is performed.
+  - `tool_config` (optional): Configuration of the logging tool.
+The following options are available:
+    - `class_name`: Name of the logging tool class.
+Currently, the following tools are available:
+      - `TensorboardToolLogger`: Logging to TensorBoard.
+      - `WandBToolLogger`: Logging to Weights & Biases.
+    - `name` (optional): Name of the experiment.
+    - `save_dir` (optional): Directory where the logging files are stored.
+    - `use_timestamp_version` (optional): If True, a timestamp is added to the version number.
+    - `version` (optional): Version number of the experiment.
   - `log_file_verbosity` (optional): Verbosity of the logging file.
 Possible values are `debug`, `info`, `warning`, and `error`.
 By default, the verbosity is set to `info`.
-  - `stderrthreshold` (optional): Verbosity of the logging to stderr.
-Possible values are `debug`, `info`, `warning`, and `error`.
-By default, the verbosity is set to `warning`.

 The `callbacks` section configures the callbacks.
 The key of a callback is its name (if its a default one in `jax_trainer`) or arbitrary description.
-In case of the latter, the attrbitue `class` needs to be added, with the respective class path, e.g. `class: mymodule.MyCallback`.
+In case of the latter, the attribute `class_name` needs to be added, with the respective class path, e.g. `class_name: MyCallback`.
 Each callback has its own config and parameters.
 The following callbacks are pre-defined:

 - `ModelCheckpoint`: Saves the model and optimizer state after validation.
   - `monitor` (optional): Metric to monitor (default: `val/loss`).